 Table of Contents

-If this is entered, then they will be able to receive email reports through the notifications system.
+If this is entered, then ChekRite will be able to send the user emails, including welcome messages, notifications, and reports.

-You can upload a photo of the user and it will appear when they log-in to ChekRite and in the list of users in ChekMate and when the Employee Extra Info type is used.
-Additionally, users can take their own photo in the ChekRite app.
+You can upload a photo of the user and it will appear when they log-in to ChekRite, in the list of users in ChekMate, and when the Employee Extra Info type is used.
+Additionally, users can upload their own photo in the ChekRite app.

 To add a ChekRite app user to the system do the following: